 Skip to content

-effect() runs a function automatically whenever its reactive dependencies change.
+use() runs a function when specified dependencies change.
 It is the bridge between the reactive state and the outside world (DOM updates, API calls, subscriptions, etc.).

 Usage

-The effect function takes a callback that executes immediately, and then re-executes whenever any tracked signal within it updates.
+The use() function with an effect callback takes a callback and a dependency array.
+It executes immediately, and then re-executes whenever any dependency in the array changes.

 tsx